CelesteClassic/Cppleste/README.md

 cmake --build .
 ```
 This will create a file called libCppleste.a which is the statically linked library.
-now to compile a file using the cppleste library (say cpplesteTest.cpp) simply put it and libCppleste.a in the same folder, and run
+now to compile a file using the Cppleste library (say cpplesteTest.cpp) simply put it and libCppleste.a in the same folder, and run
 ```
 g++ -std=c++17 libCppleste.a cpplesteTest.cpp -o outputName
 ```
 It is also recommended you add the -O3 flag for files where performance is important.

-#Thanks
+# Thanks

-thanks to meep for originally making pyleste, helping with understanding the code and implementation details, and allowing me to shamelessly steal his examples.
+thanks to meep for originally making Pyleste, helping with understanding the code and implementation details, and allowing me to shamelessly steal his examples.